Really, it’s a relaunch. You need new everything: copy, photos, navigation and CMS.

-If a website redesign is on your mind in September, I have some advice:
+If a website redesign is on your mind, I have some advice:

 Perhaps you want to infuse new messaging from a recent brand platform into the site.
-Maybe you need better navigational paths, but the site’s information architecture is pre-2004.
-It could be that students and alumni are regularly reminding you about the limits of your site on phones or tablets.
+Maybe you need better navigational paths, but the site’s information architecture is pre-2010.
+Maybe your academic program pages fall short.
 Focus on what you want, not on what you have.
 Spend as little time as possible cataloging what’s wrong with your current site.
-Instead, spend that time identifying goals.
+Instead, spend that time establishing a vision with concrete goals.

 Pour a cup of coffee, silence your phone, and read through the top-level landing pages on your current website.
 Well?
 Does it reflect the school you know and love?
-Consider a more detailed content audit of marketing-critical pages.
+I’m guessing not.
+You should consider a more detailed content audit of marketing-critical pages.
 A look at 25 or so pages will tell you a lot about where you stand with content.
 You want your website to be authentic to your campus.
-Content can make it so.
+Your web content should be infused with brand messaging.

 Make it better.

 We all start a website redesign filled with high expectations and excited by possibilities.
 As you’re working through the challenges of committees, tendencies toward the status quo, and vanilla content, keep in mind that you don’t want to end up with the website you started with.
 You will need to advocate for improvement and take some risks to get there.
 Don’t lose sight of what you set out to do.